gettypubs/keepitmoving/content/theoretical-issues/13-Plante.md

 > We should tend to the collective multiple, the playroom, the public demonstration, in which every group of spectators will be simultaneously involved and each of them become actor and object of the show at the same time.
 These labyrinths, these playrooms, have to be set up in military barracks, and HLMs.[^11] It is necessary to overcome the solitude of the crowds and, in a way, rediscover the conditions of participation typical of primitive societies.[^12]

 The multiple as it was conceived by kinetic artists in the mid-1960s converged with the conventions of engravings, in that both involved the artistic production of series rather than unique pieces.
-But unlike engravings, the identical and reproducible kinetic artifacts were pervaded by the tensions between their industrial vocation and their effective insertion in the exclusivist logic of the art market ([figs. 13.5a](#13.5a), [13.5b](#13.5b), [13.6](#13.6)): series of kinetic objects were not numbered, as print series were, because the artists did not want to control the number of works in a series (and therefore the price in the art market).
+But unlike engravings, the identical and reproducible kinetic artifacts were pervaded by the tensions between their industrial vocation and their effective insertion in the exclusivist logic of the art market ([figs. 13.5](#13.5), [13.6](#13.6)): series of kinetic objects were not numbered, as print series were, because the artists did not want to control the number of works in a series (and therefore the price in the art market).
 They desired an industrial manufacture that, although it seemed probable in the mid-1960s, never took place.

+{{< q-figure id="13.5" >}}

 There are precedents of multiples before GRAV; for example, Victor Vasarely and Daniel Spoerri had explored the serial production of artistic objects.[^13] In fact, in 1959 Spoerri had tried, to no avail, to acquaint the Galerie Denise René with his Edition MAT (Multiplication d’Art Transformable).
 For these editions, he had called on artists connected to her gallery: Yaacov Agam, Pol Bury, Jesús Rafael Soto, Jean Tinguely, and Vasarely, as well as German artists Heinz Mack and Dieter Roth.
 But René’s strategy was based on the artists’ proven recognition before their multiples were placed on the market.
 The artists recommended by Spoerri were young and not yet established, and René did not pursue his initiative.
 Thus, it was only around the mid-1960s that the conditions to launch this form of art seemed more suitable.

+{{< q-figure id="13.6" >}}

 Le Parc’s triumph in Venice provided the exposure and recognition necessary to place multiples in an art market already crammed with all kinds of artworks and reproductions and, in July 1966, Denise René opened a second gallery in the Rive Gauche of Paris specifically for multiples.
 The first exhibition focused on Vasarely; the second exhibition, *Multiples recherches*, opened in October and featured Le Parc.